cockroachdb/docs/src/current/v23.2/ui-cdc-dashboard.md

 ## Commit Latency

-{% include_cached new-in.html version="v23.2" %} This graph displays the 99th, 90th, and 50th percentile of commit latency for running changefeeds.
+{% include new-in.md version="v23.2" %} This graph displays the 99th, 90th, and 50th percentile of commit latency for running changefeeds.
 This is the difference between an event's MVCC timestamp and the time it was acknowledged as received by the [downstream sink]({% link {{ page.version.version }}/changefeed-sinks.md %}).

 <img src="{{ 'images/v23.2/ui-commit-latency.png' | relative_url }}" alt="DB Console Commit Latency graph showing the 99th, 90th, and 50th percentile of commit latency." style="border:1px solid #eee;max-width:100%" />